 Step 2.
-On your Tesla's touchscreen, enable 'Bluetooth'.
+On your Tesla's touchscreen, enable 'Bluetooth' from the top right corner.
 Then choose 'Add New Device' and tap on the 'Start Search' button.

 Step 3.
-Wait for it recognizes your phone.
+Wait for it to recognize your phone.
 Once found, click your phone name on the touchscreen and pair.

 Step 4.
 Now you can open Apple Music on your phone.
 Then choose the song you want to listen to and it will stream to Tesla wirelessly.

 Note: To avoid your Tesla automatically pairing with other people's phones via Bluetooth, you can go to Bluetooth Settings, choose your phone name, and turn on the 'Priority Device' option.

 Way 3.
 How to Get Apple Music on Tesla via Apple CarPlay/Android Auto